JuliaMolSim/Molly.jl/GPU_PATCH.md

   - Sparse benchmark is not catastrophically worse than the current tile-list path.
   - Force/energy results unchanged.

+  ### Revised next substep:

+  - Do not auto-enable the dense energy path yet.
+  - The next granular changes should focus on the retained tile-list path, especially the energy-side preprocessing costs that still dominate the reduced protein profile (`compress_boolean_matrices!`, reorder, and tile finding).
+  - Any future energy auto-dispatch should be gated by reduced protein PE measurements, not just by synthetic dense cases.

 ## 3. Keep the device-side tile-count consumption, but only as part of the retained tile path